fgmacedo/python-statemachine/docs/actions.md

 # Actions

-An action is the way a StateMachine can cause things to happen in the outside world, and indeed they are the main reason why they exist at all.
+Action is the way a StateMachine can cause things to happen in the outside world, and indeed they are the main reason why they exist at all.

 The main point of introducing a state machine is for the